Mann's Patent Steam Cart and Wagon Company: Early history

 The company was founded by James Hutchinson Mann, a native of Leeds.
 Mann had been apprenticed to J&H McLaren & Co. and also worked for Marshall, Sons & Co. of Gainsborough.
 In January 1894 he commenced a partnership with Sidney Charlesworth under the title Mann and Charlesworth, and their works was in Canning Street, off Dewsbury Road, Leeds.
 This company manufactured traction engines, portable engines and steam rollers.
 They also did conversions on engines from simple to compound operation, and made boilers.

 One of their notable inventions was the single-eccentric reversing gear.
 This compact device allowed the sequence of valve opening of a steam engine to be changed, both in terms of "cut-off" and "direction" without the need for link motion and all the associated levers.
-In 1898 Mann and Charlesworth produced, on behalf of Philip Parmiter of Tisbury, an agricultural steam cart using the front end of a conventional traction engine and a roller at the rear.
+Around 1898 Mann and Charlesworth produced, on behalf of Philip Parmiter of Tisbury, an agricultural steam cart using the front end of a conventional traction engine and a roller at the rear.
 This was one of the first practical self-powered load-carrying road vehicles.
 Mann realised the potential for this machine and went on to develop it into his "Patent Steam Cart" – to which the company title referred.